zhousam/Introduction-to-deep-learning_PPT-CODE/README.md

 For example:

-Function fitting by using neural network。 Identification of mnist numbers by using fully-connected network / CNN.
+Function fitting by using neural network.

+Identification of mnist numbers by using fully-connected network / CNN.